Apply Now Apply Now Apply Now

 3. Only the actual differences are then applied to the real DOM

-This selective updating approach is significantly faster than manipulating the entire DOM directly, resulting in better user experience and application performance.
+This selective updating approach is significantly faster than manipulating the entire DOM directly, resulting in a better user experience and application performance.

 18. What is two-way binding in Angular?